This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Cooking over hot coals isn’t a new concept by any stretch of the imagination.
 In fact, the first modern charcoal grill was designed in the 1950’s – and many delicious meals have been cooked on charcoal grills since.

 While charcoal grilling is a simple concept, that doesn’t mean it’s always smooth sailing.
 Sometimes the fuel may not be cooperating how you’d like it to, leaving you asking the question: why won’t my charcoal get hot?

-In this article, we’ve compiled the top reasons to your question of why won’t my charcoal grill get hot.
+In this article, we’ve compiled the top answers to your question of “why won’t my charcoal grill get hot”?
 We’ve also made a checklist of things to look out for the next time you fire up the grill to ensure that your food gets the proper amount of heat.

 Why Won’t My Charcoal Grill Get Hot?
 Top Reasons

-Here are a couple of the most common reasons that you might not be able to get your coals up to temperature:
+Here are the most common reasons that you might not be able to get your coals up to temperature:

 Your Grill Isn’t Clean

 Improper clean up can become an issue for your grill and prevent you from achieving the sort of results you want on future cooks.
 Specifically with charcoal grills, the issue comes when you don’t thoroughly clean ash out of your grill after use.